selinaerhabor/memory-game/README.md

 text and images displayed on the application.

 ## 2.1 Existing Features
-* **Notification Features** - When a sequence has been correctly repeated by the user, a high-pitched notification sound will be played before the next level begins.
+* **Notification Sounds** - When a sequence has been correctly repeated by the user, a high-pitched notification sound will be played before the next level begins.
 If a wrong buzzer has been pressed, then the game will release a low-pitched notification sound and the game will end.
+This feature was programmed by declaring the notification sound files as variable and calling them to play after correct or incorrect moves by the user.
+This helps keep users well informed of their progress in the game.
+* **Notification Modals** - When a sequence has been incorrectly repeated by the user, a modal appears telling the user they have made an incorrect move.
+When the user completes the game, a modal appears telling the user that they have won the game.
+When the hint button has been pressed after the user has begun their attempt for a level, a modal appears telling the user that the hint button is unavailable for the level.
+These three modals have been set to display at their respective times of the game to provide adequate information to help keep users well informed of their progress hence enhancing UX.
 * **Navigation Bar** - allows users to navigate through the application.
 On smaller screen sizes the navigation bar is collapsed/minimised to save space.
 When clicked, the burger icon on the right top end of the screen will then expand the list of the different information links for the application vertically downwards (Reset Game, Instructions and Login/Register).